Facebook Marketing For Lawyers : How to Sign More Cases

 This is one of the most common questions I get asked when attorneys are exploring whether or not they should engage with Facebook as way to generate new cases.
 I think now more than ever, Facebook is an effective channel to build your brand and generate new cases.

-As an “SEO” at heart, it used to pain me to say this.
+As a Law Firm SEO Expert at heart, it used to pain me to say this.
 But at the end of the day, you need to focus on the marketing tactics that bring the most business to your firm with the strongest ROI.

 Now before you get too excited, you have to understand that it’s essential to put in the work before you see any type of return on investment on Facebook.
 It takes time, money, and attention to detail to make it work for your law firm.